pestphp/docs/arch-testing.md

 <a name="expect-toHaveMethod"></a>
 ### `toHaveMethod()`

-The `toHaveMethod()` method may be used to ensure that certain class has a specific method.
+The `toHaveMethod()` method may be used to ensure that a certain class has a specific method.

 ```php
 test('app')